In a worldwide market, it is essential to stand out from the competition: customer service is more important than cost and quality for the clients.

-- Collaborative forecast planning: Integration of planning processes through the entire supply chain.
-Sharing of sales and forecasting information through initiatives like Vendor Managed Inventory.
-Challenging the current manufacturing and transformation locations to reduce the demand variation sensitivity.
-Postponement of the ultimate transformation point in the supply chain.
+Integrating the planning process across the supply chain.
+Sharing sales and forecast information through activities such as Vendor Managed Inventory.
+Challenging traditional manufacturing and processing locations to reduce sensitivity to demand variation.
+Deferring the ultimate transformation point in the supply chain.

-- Strategic sourcing: Performing ‘make or buy’ analysis of non-core activities.
-Development of partnerships with principal suppliers.
-Supply models, analysis of purchasing policies, algorithms, forecasting and demand methods.
+Conducting a make or buy analysis of non-core activities.
+Developing partnerships with key suppliers.
+Supply models, analysis of purchasing policies, algorithms, forecasting methods and demand.

-- Purchasing practices: Analysis of demand pattern and suppliers’ practices to minimize product handling.
-Implementation of drop-shipment practices and ordering quantity re-evaluation.
-Implementation of total cost practices to incorporate warehousing costs into volume deals.
-Establishment of supplier performance program.
+Analyzing demand and supplier practices to reduce product handling.
+Implementing drop-shipment practices and re-evaluating order quantities.
+Implementing total cost practices to integrate warehousing costs in high volume contracts.
+Setting up a supplier performance management program.

-- Integrated technology: Recognizing that information required to enhance the supply chain resides outside the company.
-Facilitating data exchange through e-commerce.
+Acknowledging that the information needed to improve the supply chain resides outside the company.
+Facilitating data exchange through electronic commerce.